envris/digital-trade-handbook/strategy/agile/sprints.md

 Our delivery teams work in sprints.

 Sprints are repeating fixed length events of a month or less.
-The pattern of sprints is called the 'sprint cadence'.
+The pattern of sprints is the 'sprint cadence'.

 There is no gap between sprints; a new sprint starts immediately after the previous one.